HackSoc/hacksoc.org/news/2021-05-25-moving-to-libera.md

 ---
-title: \#hacksoc Is Moving To libera.chat
+title: HackSoc's IRC Channels Are Moving To libera.chat
 ---
+We're moving!

 Due to recent events at Freenode, as summarised [here][summary], HackSoc will be moving all its irc channels from Freenode to